TeacherBee/learngit/readme.txt

-git is a version control system git is free software -- bzx
+git is a version control system git is a free software -- bzx

 change 1 time